 Instant Pot Vortex Air Fryer Cost

 As far as air fryer ovens go, the Instant Pot 7 in 1 Vortex Air Fryer Oven is quite affordable when compared to other air fryers.
 At $119, it comes in lower than the best air fryers that include multiple functions such as dehydrating.
 In terms of air frying alone the price is similar to many other models.
+Watch for it on sale for much less, as it tends to get marked down fairly often.

 Instant Pot Vortex Recipes